 - Quick question?
 Working on a draft and wondering whether to use “effect” or “affect”?
 Trying to remember when to use “that” versus “which”?
 You can IM us during any of our open hours with quick questions through our homepage (scroll down to the bottom right of the page): University Writing Center

-GradHacker is a blog featured on Inside Higher Ed: the free daily news site for people who work in higher education.
+GradHacker | Inside Higher Ed: A blog featured on Inside Higher Ed: the free daily news site for people who work in higher education.
 Breaking news, lively commentary, and thousands of job postings can be found here.

-Wendy Belcher’s book, Writing Your Journal Article in Twelve Weeks, has gotten great reviews from graduate students.
+Wendy Belcher’s book : Writing Your Journal Article in Twelve Weeks, has gotten great reviews from graduate students.

-PhinisheD is a discussion and support group for people trying to finish their dissertations or theses, and those who have been there.
+PhinisheD: A discussion and support group for people trying to finish their dissertations or theses, and those who have been there.